-Dennis: To the question of, are millennials the same across the globe, I think the answer is both true and false.
+Dennis: To the question of are millennials the same across the globe, I think the answer is both true and false.
 I think the things that we just talked about are true and generically true.
 They all want more flexibility.
 They all want more appreciation.
 They all want recognition.
 They all want to be part of a team.
-However, in areas maybe where the culture is very strong you see slight differences.
-Places like Japan, India, maybe even South Africa particularly some of their thoughts around social corporate responsibility and the environment is stronger in areas where maybe they've got more challenges.
+However, in areas maybe where the culture is very strong, you see slight differences -- places like Japan, India, maybe even South Africa - particularly, some of their thoughts around social corporate responsibility and the environment is stronger in areas where maybe they've got more challenges.
 So the social corporate responsibility senses more important I think to them in some areas than others.
 We're still working on that piece of research as we want to understand in more detail the next wave of the insights.
-We're just starting to break it down by country and understand when a country's culture trumps the kind of global mindset if you like.
+We're just starting to break it down by country and understand when a country's culture trumps the kind of global mindset.

-Dennis: The last one in particular triggers the - across the entire population there is a significant increase in expectation or desire to be part of global mobility, 37% put it as one of their highest and strongest expectations of joining where for non-millennials it was down in the low 20s.
-You have population that both have a global mindset, want a global mindset, want to join organizations where they can go and experience different cultures and travel with the organization so global mobility is high on their list.
-In terms of other things, in terms of their career development and opportunities in compensation which is also very important for them as it is for everybody else.
-Transparencies extraordinarily are both needed and expected.
+Dennis: The last one in particular triggers ..... across the entire population there is a significant increase in expectation or desire to be part of global mobility -- 37% put it as one of their highest and strongest expectations of joining; where for non-millennials, it was down in the low 20s.
+You have a population that both have a global mindset, want a global mindset, and want to join organizations where they can go and experience different cultures and travel with the organization, so global mobility is high on their list.
+In terms of other things -- career development and opportunities in compensation, which is also very important for them as it is for everybody else -- transparencies extraordinarily are both needed and expected.

 Peter: Back to social media again.

-Dennis: We've learned already that millennial - first of all, all generations benchmark their conversation on the net and how millennials are much more likely to discuss their compensation and really test it with the outside world much more than the non-millennials.
+Dennis: First of all, all generations benchmark their compensation on the net and how millennials are much more likely to discuss their compensation and really test it with the outside world much more than the non-millennials.

-Dennis: Conversation is only one example of transparency but to your question of how do you get on in here?
+Dennis: Compensation is only one example of transparency, but to your question of how do you get on in here?
 How do you move up the ladder?
 What do I need to do?
 You cannot be thinking you've got a black box and that only human capital knows.
 You have to be transparent and show them a path and some will decide to take that path and some may not.
-That is also an option but they want those options.
+That is also an option, but they want those options.

 Peter: Are the PwCs of the world providing different types of options for advancement back to this whole discussion around flexibility.

-Dennis: Well, I think we're providing much more now than we did 5 or 10 years ago.
-I presume and believe we will do it in the next 5 or 10 years and continue that story.
-The point there is making it earlier about how to build your capabilities to challenge yourself and have the courage to do different things.
-One of the great advantages of PwC, we've got 190,000 people, 156 countries, something like 700 offices all around the world doing massively different things, working for the best clients in the world whether you're doing auditing, whether you're doing assurance, whether you're doing tax work, whether you've been advising.
-There's such a variety of opportunities to not only do the kind of things we do but to do it with clients who are all different from entertainment clients to banking clients to government to sporting companies to healthcare.
+Dennis: Well, I think we're providing much more now than we did 5-10 years ago.
+I presume and believe we will do it in the next 5-10 years and continue that story.
+The point there I was making earlier about how to build your capabilities is to challenge yourself and have the courage to do different things.
+One of the great advantages of PwC is we've got 190,000 people in 156 countries in approximately 700 offices all around the world doing massively different things, working for the best clients in the world whether you're doing auditing, assurance, tax work, or you've been advising.
+There's such a variety of opportunities not only do the kind of things we do, but to do it with clients who are all different from entertainment clients to banking clients to government to sporting companies to healthcare.

 It's one of the great advantages that we have actually.
-It's complex to manage and it gives us all the things that you would expect when you manage something of that size but there's so much opportunity and people can join us and you can have 50 roles in your lifetime all different, in different countries in different areas.
-When you go to different offices around the world and you see the brand of PwC it's amazing to go and then see a whole bunch of different people talking different languages doing similar things for major clients globally.
+It's complex to manage and it gives us all the things that you would expect when you manage something of that size, but there's so much opportunity and people can join us.
+You can have 50 roles in your lifetime -- all different, in different countries, in different areas.
+When you go to different offices around the world and you see the brand of PwC, it's amazing to go in and see a whole bunch of different people talking different languages doing similar things for major clients globally.